honeyligo/KafkaClient/README.md

 # KafkaClient
-Kafka client based on librdkafka0.8 and some articles
+Kafka producer and consumer clients developped based on librdkafka0.8 and some articles